ivanitlearning/learning-k8s/Qns.md

 8. Remember to check whether the correct dirs are mounted apart from the arguments specified to the control plane pods
 9. Note down steps in creating users from scratch and granting roles, also clarify CSR links
+10. Use `nc` to test if ports are open and accessible for service endpoints
+11. Pod IP ranges are determined by the CNI plugin.
+Check the CNI pods config and its logs
+12. Service IP ranges are determined by `kube-apiserver`.
+Check config.
+13. Exposing a pod/deploy is faster than creating a service.